Celebrating Christmas in World War 2 – Keep Calm and Carry On

-Listen to Bing Crosby sing “I’ll be Home for Christmas” as you read along—a song that was originally written to honor soldiers overseas who longed to be home at Christmastime.
+Listen to “I’ll be Home for Christmas” as you read along.
+The song was originally written to honor soldiers overseas who longed to be home at Christmas time.

 The National Savings Committee in wartime Britain issued posters to encourage saving, discourage frivolous spending and promote investment in the war effort.

 Similar posters were issued in the United States.